 Variety – the Children’s Charity provides direct help to children in BC and the Yukon with funding for:

 - Medical care and services

-- Mobility and communication equipment and therapies
+- Mobility equipment and specialized therapies

 - Education and experiences